What Is it Like To Live in Xcalak?

 Living off the grid on a deserted beach certainly has its romance, but it also has its drawbacks.
 We quickly learned that the summer season in Xcalak on the Mexican coast, next to a lagoon, when the wind seemingly only blows during hurricanes, means a lot of heat and clouds of voracious mosquitos.
 Isolation is great for a time, but eventually, we wanted more human interaction and this often meant frustrating, bone-jarring drives on the road that once seemed “charmingly rustic.”
 Also, at the time we were there, there was a small gang of criminals who were watching and burglarizing vacation rentals when the owners left, sometimes even entering homes and taking things while the occupants slept.
 The landlord knew about this before we moved down, but didn’t say anything.
 Being afraid to leave for fear of having your things stolen, and always on guard even when you are home, is no way to live; especially long term.

 Even though we were paying rent, we had agreed with the owner to vacate the large top floor unit and move to one of the half-sized lower units during high season.
 Well, even though it said differently on the owner’s website, high-season, to the owner, turned out to mean whenever another short-term renter came along and wanted our unit.
-And we were expected to take our things out of the nice unit, help the short-term renters move in and clean the unit so we could move back in.
+We were expected to take our things out of the nice unit, help the short-term renters move in and clean the unit so we could move back in.
 We were also expected to rake the beach and remove any debris daily, so it was perfect for other guests.
 This seemed excessive, and after talking with other people who lived full-time in Xcalak about our situation, they thought we were crazy.
 In many of the vacation rentals of Xcalak, the people who did caretaking duty were living in the units for free.
 Yes, we were new.
 Yes, we were naive.
 Yes, we should have asked more specific questions.
 But, we were being taken advantage of, and the landlord was seemingly happy to use our naivety to his advantage.
 Lesson learned.

 Even after all of that, I will say that in many ways I miss Xcalak.
 The beaches were beautiful, it was great being surrounded by nature and, for the most part, the people there were very nice and hospitable.
 I would love to take Sarah there and spend a few weeks seeing old friends and enjoying the atmosphere.
 I learned a lot about myself in Xcalak, namely that I need a bit more stimulation and human interaction than it provided, but as an escape it was wonderful.
 For me, Xcalak just wasn’t meant to be a permanent situation, and I quickly learned why it is a part-time destination for many.